egmontmika/egmontmika.com/content/blog/meditating-on-the-future.md

 Later on, whenever another opportunity may pop up, you will not fall into the same pit.

-This time you will do it better.
+This time you will do better.